- What is the UK Spouse Visa?

 What is the UK Spouse Visa?

-Also known as the Relationship Visa, Marriage visa, or Married Partner Visa, the UK Spouse Visa is an immigration category that allows legally married spouses and civil partners of UK residents and people with an eligible immigration status to come to the UK.
+The UK Spouse visa is a type of family visa that allows legally married spouses of UK residents and people with an eligible immigration status to come to the UK.
+Equivalents also include the Civil Partner visa and Unmarried Partner visa, which also share similar requirements.

 Depending on your situation, the process can be complex and lengthy, with a significant amount of documentation and evidence required as part of the application.
 It is recommended to consult with a specialist immigration lawyer to maximise your chances of a successful application.

-There are a number of eligibility criteria for the spouse visa UK, as well as a significant number of documents that must be submitted to the Home Office.
+There are a number of UK Spouse visa requirements, as well as a significant number of documents that must be submitted to the Home Office.

 The primary requirements are: